What is Water?

 This section has to do with the material, but not of the building: solubility, the ability to be dissolved.
 Water is a rather infamous solvent.
 If you ever wondered how cement just suddenly collapsed to give rise to cenotes or sinkholes, this is the answer.

 Certain materials in the dirt beneath a home are dissolved away, loosening and weakening the soil till it collapses in upon itself.
 This process is known as the Karst Effect, with Karst being landforms made of limestone or another water-soluble material that erodes and dissolves away to form caves and caverns.

-This can happen to buildings as well, causing landslides or sinkholes below them and the building to collapse in upon itself.
+This can happen below buildings as well, causing landslides or sinkholes below them and the building to collapse in upon itself.